 Claremont Graduate University is accredited by the WASC Senior College and University Commission (WSCUC) through June 2022.
 WSCUC is a nonprofit organization that evaluates the quality and educational effectiveness of schools, colleges, and universities.
 Institutions must maintain accreditation status to be eligible to receive federal financial aid and for other accredited schools to accept transfer units.

 CGU also holds the prestigious classification of Doctoral Research University–Extensive (R-2), granted by the Carnegie Foundation for the Advancement of Teaching.
 The Carnegie Foundation for the Advancement of Teaching is committed to developing networks of ideas, individuals, and institutions to advance teaching and learning.

 School of Community & Global Health

-In May 2017, the School of Community & Global Health’s Master of Public Health program and Doctor of Public Health program were accredited by the Council on Education for Public Health (CEPH) for five years, the maximum period of accreditation for a new program.
-The Council on Education for Public Health is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and public health programs.
+In July 2017, the School of Community & Global Health’s Master of Public Health program and Doctor of Public Health program were accredited by the Council on Education for Public Health (CEPH) for seven years, the maximum period for reaccreditation.
+The CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and public health programs.
 The Council aims to enhance health in human populations through organized community effort by assuring professional personnel who are able to identify, prevent, and solve community health problems.